To understand the main difference between these two ways of communication with your server, you need to understand how the Sigfox Cloud was built.

 - How can you automatically register new devices when customers activate them?

 - How can you know there is Sigfox coverage at a designated location?

 We have built a very powerful REST API which will allow you to automate every required action.
 This was done to allow our customers to completely manage the Sigfox aspects of their business autonomously from their own platforms.

-To access this API, you need to create an API Access token for yourself.
-To do so, click on your group, and navigate to the "API Access" tab on the left.
+To access this API, you need to create an API Access Token for yourself.
+To do so, when logged on Sigfox Cloud, click on your group, and navigate to the "API Access" tab on the left.

 Below is a document describing the different endpoints available and how to access them.